pivotal/docs-tap/install.md

 you need these tools installed alongside Tanzu Application Platform GUI.
 If you choose not to deploy workloads with these tools, the GUI shows menu options that you cannot click on.
-    - Tanzu Cloud Native Runtimes installed
+    - Tanzu Cloud Native Runtimes
-    - Tanzu App Live View installed
+    - Tanzu App Live View
 - **Data cache:** Your software catalog is stored on Git infrastructure -- as mentioned in the required prerequisites above -- however, you also have the option to use a PostgreSQL database to cache this information.
 If you do not specify any values here, a SQLite in-memory database is used